MicrosoftDocs/well-architected/well-architected/operational-excellence/optimize-development-practices.md

 - [Azure Resource Manager templates](/azure/azure-resource-manager/templates/overview) and [Bicep](/azure/azure-resource-manager/bicep/overview) are Azure-native tools that you can use to deploy IaC.
 [Terraform](/azure/developer/terraform/overview) is another Azure-supported IaC tool that you can use to deploy and manage infrastructure.

-- [Visual Studio](/visualstudio/windows) is a robust development tool that supports many languages and integrates with Azure.
+- [Visual Studio](/visualstudio/windows) is a robust development tool that integrates with Azure and supports many languages.

 - [GitHub Copilot](https://docs.github.com/copilot/overview-of-github-copilot/about-github-copilot-for-individuals) is an AI service that acts as a pair programmer and provides autocomplete style suggestions as you code.
 Copilot is available as an extension in Visual Studio and several other development tools.